Virtual-Domain-driven-design/domain-driven-design-heuristics/_design-heuristics/design-bounded-contexts-by-looking-at-the-one-way-flow-of-orange-sticky-notes-during-a-big-picture-eventstorming.md

 # Examples

-A new hotel is created.
+ - A new hotel is created.
-The hotel images where uploaded.
+ - The hotel images were uploaded.
-The hotel pricing is done.
+ - The hotel pricing is done.
-The hotel pricing is approved.
+ - The hotel pricing is approved.
-The hotel marked as ready for reserve.
+ - The hotel marked as ready for reserve.
-The room was reserved.
+ - The room was reserved.
-The room was released.
+ - The room was released.

 # Context